Temples, tabernacles, and towns in Nevada and Utah embody Mormon vision and craftsmanship.

 The visitor center exhibition makes a point of the tension between preservation and change.
 In truth, not much here was preserved: The sole remainder of the fort is part of an adobe wall, incorporated into a building that the U.S. Bureau of Reclamation used in 1929 to test cement for Hoover Dam.
 The ranch house that succeeded the fort is also gone.
 But the state has recreated the original creek, kept flowing by the recirculation of its own water, and replicated a portion of the fort, including a stubby tower.
 Three historic markers, a pioneer wagon, and an older exhibition inside the dam building complete the tour.
 Afternoon shadows fall on the abandoned site, and melancholy pervades it.

-From Las Vegas I drove about two hours northeast to St. George.
+From Las Vegas I drove about two hours northeast to St. George, Utah.
 There the main building of the Seven Wives Inn, a gray-and-white Victorian with capacious porches and verandas and a tiny swimming pool, overlooks the Brigham Young Winter Home.
 The inn's name commemorates a tradition that fugitive polygamists, on the run from federal marshals, used the mansion as a hiding place.
 Plural marriage, a storied and controversial part of early Mormonism, was outlawed by the church in 1890 to square with federal anti-bigamy laws and fortify Utah's bid for statehood.
 The practice nevertheless continued intermittently for decades.
 Today it is confined to renegade sects like those portrayed in the HBO series Big Love.

 Young bought the home in 1872 to take advantage of the town's mild winters.
 Born into a Vermont farm family, he learned an array of trades—including carpentry, cabinetmaking, painting, glazing, and urban planning—that he employed vigorously during his 30-year tenure as church president.
 To his St. George house, he added characteristic New England touches, including a wraparound porch and veranda.
 The building, meticulously restored, is painted green and rust and surrounded by a white picket fence.
 Original furnishings and artifacts show off Young's refined taste, his woodworking skills, and the Mormon craft of painting native pine to simulate other materials: an imitation crotch-mahogany table, a staircase grained like oak, fireplace surrounds that look like Italian marble.